jg23497/fotura/README.md

 **Dry run to preview changes:**

-Always perform a dry run first to be sure your files are moved as you expect, based on the configuration.
-Fotura will not modify, move or otherwise touch your files during a dry run.
+Always perform a dry run first to ensure your files will be moved as you expect.
+Fotura will not modify, move, or otherwise touch your files during a dry run.

 ```bash
 fotura import ~/Pictures/unsorted ~/Pictures/organized --dry-run